-You have just joined this great organisation: what can you do now?
-Well, you can simply go fishing, logging in with us knowing that your safety is being monitored.
-However, if you wish to be an active member there are a number of avenues you can pursue.
-We have a great Members Liaison Team who will guide you through the SASRS seas and ensure you have plain sailing.
-I did, however, think a brief summary might help your decision making.
+You have just joined this great organisation so firstly, welcome aboard.
+What can you do now?
+Well, you can simply go fishing or boating and by logging in with us know that your safety is being monitored.
+However, if you wish to be an active member, there are a number of avenues you can pursue.
+We have a great Members Liaison Team who will guide you through the South Australian Sea Rescue Squadron (SASRS) qualification “sea” and ensure you have plain sailing.
+A brief overview might help your decision making.

 When you attend your first meeting, you will notice a number of things.

 - Most members have epaulettes signifying their position within the organisation, e.g. Trainee, Radio Operator, Operational, Skipper, Coxswain, and a number of others indicating executive or other roles.

 Basic In-House Training

 You will be expected to have your Short Range Operators Certificate of Proficiency for radio (SROCP) and have passed our Seamanship course before or while you are a trainee.